Understanding Dementia: Types, Causes, and Progression of Cognitive Decline

 Maintaining social connections is also vital for emotional well-being.

-Moderate dementia often involves increased confusion and difficulty speaking or understanding language; however, continuing to engage with loved ones through communication strategies tailored to their needs can provide comfort amidst these struggles.
+Moderate dementia often involves increased confusion and difficulty speaking or understanding language; however, continuing to engage with loved ones through communication strategies tailored to their needs can provide amidst these struggles.

 When severe dementia sets in, individuals require full-time care due to a substantial decrease in cognitive functioning and physical ability.